Introduction: The long arm of product feedback

 Myth #8: We don’t have the budget to solve this

-Hours and hours are wasted on manual process around capturing and trying to understand product feedback and feature requests every single day.
+Hours and hours are wasted on manual process around capturing and trying to understand product feedback and requests every single day.
 The implications for your revenue and growth are huge because you are likely to:

 - Have people working on things that don’t align with your company goals.